mech/Learning-Notes/FrontEnd/JavaScript/React/Components.md

 # Components

+Component is just a function of state.
+A snapshot.
+You don't to have worry about state changing over time.
+The component will always show the current snapshot of the state.

 > Less crafting and more assembling.

 > React allows us to describe and break up our view into components.